-Date Published: July 2015
+Date Published: August 2016

-The 2014 HMIS Data Dictionary is designed for HMIS vendors, HMIS Lead Agencies, and HMIS system administrators to understand all of the data elements required in an HMIS, data collection and function of each required element, and the specific use of each element by the appropriate federal partner.
+The HMIS Data Dictionary is designed for HMIS vendors and HMIS Lead Agency system administrators to identify the data elements required in an HMIS and understand the function and specific use of each element by the appropriate federal partner.
 The HMIS Data Dictionary should be the source for HMIS software programming.
 HMIS systems must be able to collect all of the data elements defined in the HMIS Data Dictionary, support system logic identified in this document, and ensure that data collection and the visibility of data elements are appropriate to the project type and federal funding source for any given project.
-The companion document to the HMIS Data Dictionary is Version 5.1 and is an update to the 2014 Data Standards Dictionary.
+This release of the 2014 HMIS Data Dictionary is Version 5.1 and is an update to the 2014 Data Standards Dictionary.
 HUD has updated the Dictionary to include project type 3 PSH to project type applicability and to modify collection points.